Skip to content

 The PCI Security Standards Council was established by American Express, MasterCard, Visa, Discover, and JCB International.
 Its scope is the management and security of credit card data.

 To prevent misuse of data, the PCI DSS puts clear boundaries on what information companies have access to.
-For instance, an organization can store the primary credit card number, but not the CVV that exists on Visa, Discover, and MasterCard.
+For instance, an organisation can store the primary credit card number, but not the CVV that exists on Visa, Discover, and MasterCard.

 Enterprise data sharing and storage security – What to consider